cavalen/nginx-workshop-cv/docs/k8s/README.eng.md

 ![502 Error](./brewz-502.png)

-## 6. Error Management / Circuit Breaker
+## 6. Error Handling / Circuit Breaker

 In this scenario we want the Ingress to intercept this 502 error and not present it to the user, and instead respond with some content.
 This is achieved through a directive called `errorPages`